Code Editor

 Health -= {satiety}

-Health = {satiety} See Tags & Dynamic Choices for background.
+Health = {satiety} See Tags & Dynamic Choices for more information.

 Dropdown Choices